 The Customer Relationship Management software complies customer data and reports it into a single CRM database.
 This information helps key decision-makers in an organization to precisely assimilate and develop business plans based on the findings.
 Besides that, the information can be easily accessed and analyzed at any given point in time.

 In the recent times, numerous functionalities have been added to CRM systems.
-These new additions make CRM more complete and useful.
+These new additions make CRM service more complete and useful.
 The interactions between a customer and a company may happen through various platforms such as social media, emails, telephone, email, etc. Many organizations understand the dire need for recording those communications and archiving them for future purposes, CRM offers the right platform to record and archive such details.
 Besides this, it automates various workflow automation processes, such as tasks, calendars, and alerts.
 This enables the managers to track performance and productivity based on information logged in the system.

 #Marketing Automation: Customer Relationship Management tools with marketing automation capabilities can automate repeated tasks to improve marketing efforts.
 This can be implied at different points in the customer lifecycle.
 For instance, when a potential customer makes inquiries about the products or services, the system can automatically trigger an email or leave messages on social media with marketing materials, with the aim of converting that sales prospect into a full-fledged customer.